-This procedure is only required if synchronizing passwords from an Directory Server to Active Directory.
+This procedure is required if synchronizing passwords from an Directory Server to Active Directory, or if synchronizing clear text passwords.
 These steps are not required if synchronizing from Active Directory to an PingData Directory Server, or if not synchronizing passwords.

-1. On the Directory Server that will receive the password modifications, enable the Change Log Password Encryption component.
-The component intercepts password modifications, encrypts the password and adds an encrypted attribute, ds-changelog-encrypted-password, to the change log entry.
+On the Directory Server that will receive the password modifications, enable the Change Log Password Encryption component.
+The component intercepts password modifications, encrypts the password and adds an encrypted attribute, ds-changelog-encryptedpassword, to the change log entry.
 The encryption key can be copied from the output if displayed, or accessed from the <serverroot>/bin/sync-pipe-cfg.txt file.